Notice Effective Date: January 2020

 4. How We Use and Share Anonymous Information That We Collect

-(A) Online Tracking – First Tennessee and certain Service Providers operating on our behalf collect Anonymous Information about your activity on the Websites using tracking technologies, including Cookies, Flash Cookies, Web Beacons (including Pixel tags, web bugs, clear GIFs and other similar technologies) for many purposes including, for example, to:
+(A) Online Tracking – First Horizon and certain Service Providers operating on our behalf collect Anonymous Information about your activity on the Websites using tracking technologies, including Cookies, Flash Cookies, Web Beacons (including Pixel tags, web bugs, clear GIFs and other similar technologies) for many purposes including, for example, to:

-If you would like to opt-out of use of your Anonymous Information for these purposes at www.rubyforfamilies.com, you will need to (1) get the Google Analytics Opt-Out Browser Add-On, and (2) manage your preferences using our
+If you would like to opt-out of use of your Anonymous Information for these purposes at www.rubyforfamilies.com, you will need to (1) get the Google Analytics Opt-Out Browser Add-On, and (2) manage your preferences using our tracking manager.

-First Tennessee may use other technologies, such as the capture of screenshots while you are using the Websites to understand how you navigate and use the Websites.
+First Horizon may use other technologies, such as the capture of screenshots while you are using the Websites to understand how you navigate and use the Websites.
 This information helps us to better understand how the Websites are used and to improve them.

 We may associate this tracking data with your Nonpublic Personal Information, in which case we will treat it as Nonpublic Personal Information.